khesoem/common-sequence-finder/README.md

 ```
 ## Clarifications
 1- This project uses https://github.com/javaparser/javaparser to parse source files and find tokens.
- Therefore, your source-files must be parseable
+ Therefore, your source-files must be parseable java sources
 (should not have compile errors).

 2- Comments, imports, and package names are considered as tokens.
 Whitespaces and endline characters are ignored.